Learn About CBD

 What is CBD?

-Cannabidiol (CBD) is one of a 113 cannabinoids from over 400 chemical entities found in the cannabis plant that has medicinal benefits.
-It will not get you high, because it does not contain Tetrahydrocannabinol (THC), the chemical in cannabis that creates intoxication.
+Cannabidiol (CBD) is one of 113 cannabinoids from over 400 chemical entities found in the cannabis plant.
+Our products will never get you high because they are THC free and do not contain Tetrahydrocannabinol (THC), the chemical in cannabis that creates intoxication.

 What does it do?

 CBD interacts with your Endocannabinoid (ECS) system which is a complex cell-signalling system inside us.
 The ECS plays a role in regulating a range of functions and processes in the body, not limited to but including: